Cray-HPE/docs-csm/install/reinstall_livecd.md

     pit# umount /var/www/ephemeral
     ```

-1. Unplug the USB stick.
+1. Unplug the USB device.

-   The USB stick should now contain all the information already loaded, as well as the backups of
+   The USB device should now contain all the information already loaded, as well as the backups of
    the initialized files.

-1. Plug the stick into a new machine, or make a backup on the booted NCN.
-Make a snapshot of the USB stick.
+1. Plug the device into a new machine, or make a backup on the booted NCN.
+Make a snapshot of the USB device.

     ```bash
     mylinuxpc> mount /dev/disk/by-label/PITDATA /mnt